PacificBiosciences/PacBioFileFormats/DataSet.rst

     </SubreadSet>

 - Run algorithms such as HGAP on a **subset of subreads** (e.g. that align to a contaminant such as E. coli)
     - Use a SubreadSet filtered by RNAME.

-- Refer to a **set of alignments** from multiple different references or movies
-    - Use an AlignmentSet with multiple reference files.
+- Refer to a **set of alignments** from multiple different references or movies - *Use an AlignmentSet with multiple reference files.*

-- Run algorithms such as Quiver on a **subset of alignments** (e.g. on a particular chromosome, or a particular chromosome region, or from reads labeled with a particular barcode)
-    - Use an AlignmentSet filtered by RNAME.
+- Run algorithms such as Arrow on a **subset of alignments** (e.g. on a particular chromosome, or a particular chromosome region, or from reads labeled with a particular barcode) - *Use an AlignmentSet filtered by RNAME.*

-- Refer to a **subset of alignments** that obey certain criteria (e.g. the merge/extractBy functionality in Milhouse).
-    - Use an AlignmentSet filtered by e.g. RNAME.
+- Refer to a **subset of alignments** that obey certain criteria (e.g. the merge/extractBy functionality in Milhouse). - *Use an AlignmentSet filtered by e.g. RNAME.*

-- Perform any analysis that can be performed on an entire file of a particular data type (reads, read regions, alignments) on a **subset of that data type** without creating a new file.
-    - Relies on tools using common APIs to access DataSets.
+- Perform any analysis that can be performed on an entire file of a particular data type (reads, read regions, alignments) on a **subset of that data type** without creating a new file. - *Relies on tools using common APIs to access DataSets.*